orgua/shepherd_v2_planning/11_concept_hw_cape.rst

     - allow a second target -> switch inputs and power (could also lead to a third if space is available
     - allow different targets (probably limited by software)
     - maximize gpio-count between beagle and target, parallel usage also for programmer-pins and uart if possible / needed (and spi if feasable)
-    - fast level-changer for >= 1 MBaud UART
+    - fast level-changer for >= 1 Mbps UART
     - bidirectional gpio-connection, tri-state (input, output, disconnected)
     - possible usb-interface (has to be cable based, beagle does not offer usb on pin-header)
     - if there is low cost, make power-connection switchable (for on-off-pattern if power-emulation does not work)